Anti-AGEs Foundation

 Results: Women had higher BMI and total HDL levels but had lower total triglycerides and fasting plasma glucose.
 Serum levels of AGE’s were significantly higher in men than women.
 Subjects in the highest AGE quartile were more often current smokers (P =.009), had higher total cholesterol (P = .048), total triglycerides (P = .032) and had lower HDL cholesterol (P = .023) than those in other quartiles.
 AGE levels and gender had a significant interaction in effects on total mortality (P = .023) with CHD mortality (P = .012) even after adjustment for confounding variables (separating men and women).
 Unadjusted serum AGE’s were significantly related to total (P = .007), CVD (P < .001) and CHD (P<.001) mortality in women but not in men.
 In women, high AGE levels increased mortality from all causes by 1.6 fold (P = .042) and CHD mortality by 4-fold (P = .014) independently of confounding factors.
 Kaplan-Meier survival analysis, total (P = .032) and CHD mortality (P<.001) were significantly higher in subjects of the highest AGE quartile.

-Type of Study: 18 year follow-up study, Random sample with diabetic patients screened out.
+Study Type: 18 year follow-up study, Random sample with diabetic patients screened out.

 Results/Conclusion: Finding of a significant association of AGE serum levels with CHD and CVD mortality in women might indicate an etiologic role of AGEs in atherosclerosis in patients without diabetes.
 Even after adjustment for hs-CRP, AGE’s probably increased mortality, at least in part, independently of inflammation in the vascular wall.
 Circulating AGE’s predicted mortality only in women, therefore it is possible (but more evidence is needed) that AGE’s represent an additional risk for CVD only in low-risk individuals.
 Serum levels of AGE’s did not correlate with fasting plasma glucose, maybe reflecting anti-AGE antibody recognizes the more heavily modified glucose compounds as well as oxidatively modified proteins.
 Increased AGE levels did not predict atherosclerotic events in men, which may be because of a high frequency of smoking and other risk factors.
 It was demonstrated that AGE serum levels predict total, CVD and CHD mortality in nondiabetic women.
 Measurement of serum AGE’s might Identify high-risk individuals in a low-risk population.